Ultimate guide to user roles

 • Has access to the Review workspace

-• Can see and score applications assigned to them
+• Can score assigned applications

 • Can see their own scores and those of other reviewers